D2klaas/Godot-4-VectorFieldNavigation/README.md

 attack on this line.

 This technic can also be used for other purposes.
-Maybe you have placed some turrets on tactical locations, gunning down the zombies from there spawnpoint to the fortification. add a dynamic modfield "killzone_field", whenever a zombie gets killed mark the place with a penalty.
+Maybe you have placed some turrets on tactical locations, gunning down the zombies from there spawnpoint to the fortification.
+Add a dynamic modfield "killzone_field", whenever a zombie gets killed mark the place with a penalty.
 After enough casulties the zombies will avoid this area and try to find a way around.
 If there is no other way, well, then they will walk on despite the danger.

-Also open fields could penaliest for soft or hardcover fields.
+Also open fields could penaliest over soft or hardcover fields.
 Making this dependent on range and orientation to the player, enemies will get pretty clever in there movement, making them activly avoid getting gunned down.

 Modfields bring a wide range of easy to use possibilities to pathfinding and ai.
 The examples above could be refined to bring even more complex